COVID-19 pandemic in Saskatchewan: Health care and testing

 Door-to-door testing was employed in the La Loche area, with over 800 households tested through the conclusion of the program on May 24.
 Northern Health Officer Zayed described the scheme as having led to "more understanding, communication, engagement, [and] solidarity" between the SHA and local leaders.

 On July 7, the SHA began to lift restrictions on visitation, allowing residents of acute and long-term care patients to have one family or support visitor at a time, and maternal service, critical care, and palliative or end of life patients to have two.

 On July 13, the SHA announced that testing would become available by-request to all residents.
-The change led to a major increase in demand for tests: on July 23, NDP Leader Meili urged the SHA to increase its testing capacity so it could deal with a reported backlog, and to be more transparent about average wait times for testing.
+The change led to a major increase in demand for tests: on July 23, Opposition leader Meili urged the SHA to increase its testing capacity so it could deal with a reported backlog, and to be more transparent about average wait times for testing.
 As of July 27, Saskatchewan had lagged in testing per-capita in comparison to other provinces.

 On August 31, Livingstone told CJME's John Gormley that the province was aiming to increase its capacity to 4,000 tests per-day in preparation for the return to school, that the province had never exceeded its test capacity, and that it was focusing on easing access to testing.
 Two drive-through testing sites in Regina and Saskatoon were subsequently announced September 4.

 Saskatchewan joined the national COVID Alert Exposure Notification app on September 18.

 On February 25, 2021, the province announced that it would deploy 700,000 rapid antigen testing kits in various settings, including testing of asymptomatic individuals, as well as points of care.
 On March 1, 2021, the province announced that in order to enhance its ability to monitor outbreaks involving SARS-CoV-2 variants, the Roy Romanow Provincial Laboratory had been validated to perform whole genome sequencing.
 It has the capacity to sequence 192 samples per-week.
 Previously, the province had to send test samples to the National Microbiology Laboratory at the Canadian Science Centre for Human and Animal Health in Winnipeg to perform this process.
 The province will continue to also send 120 samples to Winnipeg per-week, in addition to sequencing samples locally.